ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 Going Further
 =============

-If you are planning on contributing back to the main Ansible repository by either a new feature or fixing a bug, `create a fork <https://help.github.com/articles/fork-a-repo/>`_ of the Ansible repository and develop against a new feature branch using the ``devel`` branch as a starting point.
+If you would like to contribute to the main Ansible repository by by adding a new feature or fixing a bug, `create a fork <https://help.github.com/articles/fork-a-repo/>`_ of the Ansible repository and develop against a new feature branch using the ``devel`` branch as a starting point.

-When you believe you have a good working code change, submit a pull request to the Ansible repository where you select your feature branch as a source and the Ansible devel branch as a target.
+When you you have a good working code change, submit a pull request to the Ansible repository by you selecting your feature branch as a source and the Ansible devel branch as a target.